joshuabode/minfix/README.md

-# minfix
+# MinFIX Distributed Market Simulator

-A low-latency, memory-mapped FIX parser with a **UART communication peripheral** using hardware-side message framing, flow control, and error detection, integrated with an **interrupt-driven, multiprocessing operating system** on a RISC-V-based SoC.
-The system implements a client/server electronic-trading scenario: multiple client boards stream **FIX** orders to a server board running a matching engine.
+A low-latency, memory-mapped [MinFIX](docs/Minimised_FIX_Protocol.md) parser with a **UART communication peripheral** using hardware-side message framing, flow control, and error detection, integrated with an **interrupt-driven, multiprocessing operating system** on a RISC-V-based SoC.
+The system implements a client/server electronic-trading scenario: multiple clients stream **FIX**-like orders to a server running a matching engine.

 ---